bcnmy/bundler/README.md

 - `docker compose up -d`: runs the containers in the background without blocking the current terminal sessions.
 - 💡 `docker compose build server`: run this whenever you add a new package to `package.json` or it won't be reflected in the container.
 - `docker compose build --no-cache <service_name>`: build without cache if you suspect caching problems.

+### NOTES for DEVOPS
+When adding a new chain integration make sure to add the new charin id to all relevant config deployment files, in the `supportedNetworks` e.g. `config/staging.json` or the bunlder will not start that network even thouh is supported.